 A high release frequency allows teams to quickly fulfill user and business requirements, as well as rapidly implementing improvements when needed.

-The percentage of teams releasing to production daily has doubled over the last year, while the teams who only release multiple times a year has halved.
+The percentage of teams releasing to production daily has almost doubled over the last year, while the teams who only release multiple times a year has halved.
 As a whole, the data still shows a bell curve with most teams releasing semi-frequently, typically at the end of sprints.

 A higher release frequency goes hand in hand with reduced lead times.